 MetaVR and its business partners exhibited their products and technology in Booth #1249 at the Interservice/Industry Training, Simulation and Education Conference and Trade Show (I/ITSEC), held November 26 - 30, 2018, at the Orange County Convention Center, Orlando, FL, USA.

-MetaVR showcased scenarios rendered in its real-time 3D visualization application, Virtual Reality Scene Generator™ (VRSG™), featuring 3D terrains, including new virtual terrain of Mischief Reef, VR demos with the HTC Vive Pro system that include character simulated tactical hand signals and augmented reality (AR), dynamic object-on-object shadows.
+MetaVR showcased scenarios rendered in VRSG in real-time, featuring 3D terrains, including new virtual terrain of Mischief Reef, VR demos with the HTC Vive Pro system that include character simulated tactical hand signals and augmented reality (AR), dynamic object-on-object shadows.

 MetaVR demonstrated its terrain and visualization products and technologies that support applications ranging from unmanned air system (UAS) operator and Joint Terminal Attack Control (JTAC) training, to high-speed fixed-wing cockpit simulators, to littoral and marine-based operations to individual/first-person ground-level urban operations.